Was Isaac Resurrected from the Dead?

 It says, “Abraham brought the knife down onto Isaac’s neck and his soul left his body and then returned, and then Isaac knew that in the future God would revive the dead, and he uttered a prayer, blessing God for resurrecting the dead.”

 Jews believe that in the End of Days, God will resurrect the dead.
-When it comes to the particular details, there is great debate, however, many believe that our physical bodies will rise again and join the worship of God in Jerusalem, which is why for centuries, many Jews wanted to be buried on the Mount of Olives, the closest place to the Temple Mount.
+When it comes to the particular details, there is a great debate, however, many believe that our physical bodies will rise again and join the worship of God in Jerusalem, which is why for centuries, many Jews wanted to be buried on the Mount of Olives, the closest place to the Temple Mount.
 The Mount of Olives contains an ancient and massive Jewish cemetery, comprised of Jews throughout history whose eternal wish was to be eternally connected with God and who believed unconditionally in His promise to resurrect the dead.

 As a synagogue rabbi attending to the dying and their anxious family members, I often received questions about what happens after death.
 Most of us have certainly wondered whether there is life after death or the nature of heaven and hell.